---

 In our earlier sections, you saw how to write tests for your custom rule.
 Now,

-let us implement the same for our strict-quality
+let us implement the same for our `strict-quality` rule.
+We need to add valid

 and invalid cases as strings to the respective arrays.
-Inside, the invalid
+Inside, the `invalid`

-array, you can make use of the output
+array, you can make use of the `output` attribute to provide the expected fixed

 code for that particular invalid case.
 So our tests will look like this: